Rollergirls of Southern Indiana

-The Rollergirls of Southern Indiana was a women's flat-track roller derby league in Evansville, Indiana started by Kristen Wood and Jesse Wilkins, and was a member in the North Central Region of the Women's Flat Track Derby Association.
+The Rollergirls of Southern Indiana was a women's flat-track roller derby league in Evansville, Indiana started by Kristen Wood (Tyranni) and Jesse Wilkins (Gorie DeTails), and was a member in the North Central Region of the Women's Flat Track Derby Association.

 The Rollergirls of Southern Indiana had over 30 active skaters and consisted of one interleague travel team that competed with other leagues from around the Midwest and beyond: the Rollergirls of Southern Indiana.
 The league also had a strong reserve team at one time.

 The Rollergirls of Southern Indiana venue was at Swonder Ice Arena in Evansville, Indiana.

 The league dissolved on September 22, 2012.